cy99/Gobang-Go/README.md

 # Gobang
 A multiplayer Gobang game.
 Powered by Golang.

-This project is broken, need reorganizing.
+This project is broken, needs to be reorganized.
 # Screenshots
 ![Home](screenshots/1.png)
 ![Waiting](screenshots/2.png)